wieden-kennedy/autoscalebot/README.md

 The best heartbeat url will test against the bottlenecks your app is most likely to have as it scales up.
 The bundled django app provides a url that hits the cache, database, and disk IO.
 To make autoscale fit your app, you're best off writing a custom view that emulates your user's most common actions.

-Django's collectstatic gotcha, and some delightful side-effects of autoscale
+Django's staticfiles gotcha, and some delightful side-effects of autoscale
 ----------------------------------------------------------------------------

 There's a truth about Heroku and all other cloud-based services:  If no traffic hits your dyno, they quietly shut it down until a request comes in.
-Normally, that's not a big deal, but due to a confluence of collectstatic looking at the local filesystem for unique-filename caching, and heroku's read-only (ish) filesystem on dynos, the sanest way to handle static files on heroku is often with a Procfile like this:
+Normally, that's not a big deal, but due to a confluence of staticfiles looking at the local filesystem for unique-filename caching, and heroku's read-only (ish) filesystem on dynos, the sanest way to handle static files on heroku is often with a Procfile like this:

     ```
-    web: project/manage.py collectstatic --noinput --settings=envs.live;python project/manage.py run_gunicorn -b "0.0.0.0:$PORT" --workers=4
+    web: project/manage.py collectstatic --noinput;python project/manage.py run_gunicorn -b "0.0.0.0:$PORT" --workers=4
     ```

-The problem, of course, is that once Heroku kills your dyno, the new one has to re-run collectstatic before it can serve the request - and that can take a while.  `django-heroku-autoscale`'s heartbeats have a very nice side effect: if you set them low enough (every few minutes), and you're properly minimally sized, each dyno will get traffic, and Heroku will never kill them off.
+The problem, of course, is that once Heroku kills your dyno, the new one has to re-run collectstatic before it can serve the request - and that can take a while.  `django-heroku-autoscale`'s heartbeats have a very nice side effect: if you set them low enough (every couple minutes for small sites), and you're properly minimally sized, each dyno will get traffic, and Heroku will never kill them off.